Unixplorian Enlightened Monarchy

 The Scientific Revolution

-The scientific achievements that characterized the Enlightenment in large parts of Europe had mainly originated in Newton's epoch-making work in the scientific field.
+The scientific achievements that characterized the Enlightenment in large parts of Europe mainly originated in Newton's epoch-making work in the scientific field.
 John Locke should also be mentioned.
-With Newton, Locke's political views, as presented in Two Treatises of Government, created the foundation stones of the Enlightenment philosophical and scientific heyday.
+With Newton, Locke's political views, as presented in Two Treatises of Government, created the foundation stones of the Enlightenment's philosophical and scientific heyday.

 Spreading the Ideas